Abhishek-2400/Abhishek-2400/README.md

 - 📫 How to reach me: **abhi2003shukla@gmail.com**

-- 📄 Experience: SDE Intern at Bhoogol
+- 📄 Experience: Ex-SDE Intern at Bhoogol , Ex-SDE Intern at Logit , Ex-Core team member at GDSC JIIT

 - ⚡ Fun fact: **I like to code with white mode on**